Why should I attend a career fair?

 Bring a smile, a strong handshake, and a positive attitude.
 First impressions are important.
 Tell the recruiter your name, your class year, and whether you're interested in a full-time position or internship.
 Follow with your career interest, demonstrated skills, your major(s) and, finally, why you came to the company's table.

-Now is the time to present your short “sales pitch”.
+Now is the time to present your short "sales pitch".
 Try to include information that will distinguish you from others--internship experience, study abroad experience, related employment, foreign language skills, or a study abroad experience.
 Keep the conversation professional, but it is okay to engage in some small talk about hobbies, weather, hometowns, noncontroversial events of the day, sports, and such.
-Don’t ask the recruiter anything too personal.
+Don't ask the recruiter anything too personal.
 If you have done research on this company, you could ask about a new initiative described on the company website.
 This will show the recruiter that you are the type who prepares--a quality most employers appreciate.

 Ask if the recruiter is accepting resumes.
 Some will accept resumes; others will indicate resumes are only accepted online.
 When you give a recruiter your resume, ask about the next step in the process if you are interested in applying for a position.
 Remember to jot this down in your notes after you've talked with them so you organize your follow-up contacts.
 Make notes about all the contacts you made.
 Write down important details such as who you talked with, especially if you didn't get a business card.